The Pigeonhole Principle

 If n+1 pigeons fly into n holes, at least one hole has 2+ pigeons

 The Pigeonhole Principle is one of the simplest yet most powerful proof techniques in mathematics.
-The basic idea is almost trivial: if you have more pigeons than pigeonholes, at least one hole must contain multiple pigeons.
+If you have more pigeons than pigeonholes, at least one hole must contain multiple pigeons.
 Despite its simplicity, this principle underlies surprising results in combinatorics, number theory, and computer science.

 Basic Pigeonhole Demo